marp-team/marp-cli/docs/bespoke-template/transitions.md

 ### Example

-In this example, the icon image of "1" in every pages are marked as morphable elements named as "one" by `view-transition-name` CSS propety.
+In this example, the icon image of "1" on every page is marked as morphable elements named "one" by `view-transition-name` CSS property.

 Generally setting [`contain` CSS property][contain] as `layout` or `paint` is also required together with `view-transition-name`.
-If lacked, the browser may ignore morph transition with the error `Shared element must contain paint or layout`.
+If it lacked, the browser may ignore the morph transition with the error `Shared element must contain paint or layout`.

 [contain]: https://developer.mozilla.org/en-US/docs/Web/CSS/contain